-McKendree University teacher education candidates who complete an approved Teacher Education Program and meet all of the requirements established by the State Board of Education may qualify for an Initial Certificate in the areas of Elementary Education, Secondary Education, and Special K-12 (Art, Music and Physical Education).
+McKendree University teacher education candidates who complete an approved Teacher Education Program and meet all of the requirements established by the State Board of Education may qualify for a Professional Educator License in the areas of Elementary Education, Secondary Education, and Special K-12 (Art, Music and Physical Education).

-Teacher education candidates completing an approved Illinois teacher education program qualify for an Initial Certificate by passing the Test of Academic Proficiency, the appropriate test(s) of subject matter knowledge and the Illinois Assessment of Professional Teaching (APT) Exam (EDU 499).
-Each Initial Certificate shall be endorsed according to the approved program completed, the coursework presented, and/ or the applicable examination(s) passed.
+Teacher education candidates completing an approved Illinois Teacher Education Program gualify for Professional Educator License by passing the Test of Academic Proficiency, the appropriate test(s) of subject matter knowledge and the Illinois Assessment of Professional Teaching (APT) Exam (EDU 499).
+Each License shall be endorsed according to the approved program completed, the coursework presented, and/or the applicable examination(s) passed.
 A remediation plan will be individually developed for any candidate who has not passed one or more of the required tests.
-This plan will be developed by the candidate and advisor and may include, as examples, additional courses, tutoring, referral to the writing center, etc. Candidates who do not pass the tests are also advised to seek assistance through the McKendree Academic Support Center for the area(s) of the test with low scores.
+This plan will be developed by the candidate and advisor and may include, as examples, additional courses, tutoring, referral to the writing center, etc. Candidates who do not pass the tests are also advised to seek assistance through the

+McKendree Academic Support Center for the area(s) of the test with low scores.